ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 If no error occurs and the PATCH/iPATCH request is successfully processed, the Group Manager performs the following actions.

 First, the Group Manager updates the group-configuration resource, consistently with the values indicated in the PATCH/iPATCH request from the Administrator.
+The corresponding group-membership resource is also accordingly updated.

+The operation of updating the group-configuration resource and accordingly updating the group-membership resource MUST be atomic.

 Unlike for the PUT request defined in {{configuration-resource-put}}, the Group Manager does not alter the value of configuration parameters and status parameters for which updated values are not specified in the request payload.
 In particular, the Group Manager does not assign possible default values to those parameters.